reborg/parallel/README.md

 `parallel` is a library of parallel-enabled (not distributed) Clojure functions.
 Some are designed to emulate existing functions in the standard library, sometimes as drop-in replacement, sometimes with a very different semantic.
 If you see a function listed below in your project or if you use transducers, chances are you can speed-up your application using parallel.
 As with any library claiming to speed-up your code, there are too many variables influencing performances that cannot be tested in isolation: **please keep a benchmarking tool ready and measure each of the changes**.

 The library also provides additional transducers (not necessarily for parallel use) and supporting utilities.
-The functions already available have been tested and benchmarked and I consider them ready to use.
+The functions documented below have been tested and benchmarked and are ready to use.
 Please report any issue or ideas for improvements, I'll be happy to help.

 Current: